digital-asset/daml-platform-observability-example/README.md

 deployment's observability features, along with example Grafana dashboards.

 The project is self-contained: providing scripts to generate requests for which metrics are collected for display in the Grafana dashboards.
+It requires Daml v2.6.0 or newer and have been tested on MacOS and Linux — some Docker images may not be available for Windows.

 **Please bear in mind that this project is provided for illustrative purposes only, and as such may not be production quality and/or may not fit your use-cases.**

 **This repository does not accept Pull Requests at the moment.**

-This project uses Daml v2.6.0 or newer.
-The examples have been tested on MacOS and Linux — some Docker images may not be available for Windows.

 ## License